amergin/epimetal/docs/project/docs/installation.md

 command: "/run.sh load"
 ```

 The run script initializes the database (populates the database from a TSV file provided) with the command `load`.
-This is the correct behaviour when you are installing Plotter.
+This is the correct behaviour when you are installing Epidemia.
 In case you later on want to re-compile the Docker instance and preserve any modifications made to the database in the mean time, be sure to change `load` to `start`.
 Otherwise, the database will be re-initialized and any modifications done to the database will be lost.

 ## 4. Configure the data source and import settings

 ## Source file

-During the compilation phase, Plotter looks for a file named `python-api/api-docker/samples.tsv`.
+During the compilation phase, Epidemia looks for a file named `python-api/api-docker/samples.tsv`.
 In this file, the first row indicates the variable names (columns).
 Each sample (row in the data source file) needs to be uniquely identifiable by the combination of dataset name and the sample ID (see later sections of this documentation).

 ## Import settings

-Plotter is instructed to imported the data based on the settings stored in the configuration file `python-api/setup.json`.
+Epidemia is instructed to imported the data based on the settings stored in the configuration file `python-api/setup.json`.
 Open this file with a text editor.
 The import settings are stored in the file under the key `dataLoader`.

 ### Separator, ID column